run2bizdocs/developers/en-us/docs/webservice/webservices-neuro.md

 SPECIFIC GUIDELINES FOR REST API ACCESS
 ---------------------------------------

-In the following sections, each type of intended use for the services available via Rest is detailed in the CITSMart Enteprise Neuro product.
+In the following sections, each type of intended use for the services available via Rest is detailed in the 4biz Enteprise Neuro product.

 ###Authentication